 Adwa ABDOU ALI

 Date palm cultivation is a national agricultural priority in Djibouti but, new palm plantations have been subject to a growing number of pest species of insects and mites.
-Adwa’s PhD project seeks to evaluate and inventory the insect fauna of Djibouti’s date palms.
-She will then seek to understand the taxonomy, biology, and effects of an important pest of the planthopper genus Ommatissus.
+Adwa’s MSc project seeks to evaluate and inventory the insect fauna of Djibouti’s date palms.